DSpace/RestContract/README.md

 # DSpace 7 REST Contract

-This repository documents the new REST API Contract for DSpace 7.
-The code to implement this contract is on the DSpace [`main` branch](https://github.com/DSpace/DSpace/tree/main/dspace-server-webapp)
+This repository documents new DSpace REST API Contract beginning with version 7.0.

-***
-:warning: **As the DSpace 7 REST API is under active development, this REST Contract is expected to change rapidly.** REST Contract contributors will be rapidly adding ideas (via Pull Requests) to this repository in order to enable the detailed discussions necessary to finalize the REST Contract.
-Once the REST Contract stabilizes, we will remove this warning and more actively publicize it.

-**If you would like to get involved in our DSpace 7 development effort, we welcome new contributors.**
-  * DSpace 7 Meetings can be found on the [DSpace 7 Working Group](https://wiki.lyrasis.org/display/DSPACE/DSpace+7+Working+Group) wiki page.
-  * DSpace 7 REST API development work (corresponding to this contract) is occurring on the DSpace [`main` branch](https://github.com/DSpace/DSpace/tree/main/dspace-server-webapp)
+* The code that implements this contract is on the  [`main` branch](https://github.com/DSpace/DSpace/tree/main/dspace-server-webapp) of the DSpace backend.
-  * DSpace 7 Angular UI work is occurring at https://github.com/DSpace/dspace-angular
-***
+* One example client which utilizes this contract is the [DSpace User Interface](https://github.com/DSpace/dspace-angular/), built in [Angular.io](https://angular.io/).

 ## Table of Contents
 * [REST Endpoints](#rest-endpoints)